rdkcentral/firebolt/apis/pr-feature-user-interest/core/Entertainment/schemas/index.md

   identifiers: ContentIdentifiers // The ContentIdentifiers object is how the app identifies an entity or asset to
   title: string // Title of the entity.
-  entityType: 'program' | 'music' // The type of the entity, e.g. `program` or `music`.
-  programType: ProgramType // In the case of a program `entityType`, specifies the program type. musicType?: MusicType // In the case of a music `entityType`, specifies the type of music entity. synopsis?: string // Short description of the entity. seasonNumber?: number // For TV seasons, the season number.
+  entityType: 'program' | 'music' // The type of the entity, e.g. `program` or `music`. programType?: ProgramType // In the case of a program `entityType`, specifies the program type. musicType?: MusicType // In the case of a music `entityType`, specifies the type of music entity. synopsis?: string // Short description of the entity. seasonNumber?: number // For TV seasons, the season number.
 For TV episodes, the season that the episode belongs to.